fabiogaliano/spotify-saved-tracks-sorter/README.md

 ### DIY

-If you're familiar with deploying Node applications, the built-in Remix app server is production-ready.
+If you're familiar with deploying Node applications, the built-in React Router app server is production-ready.

-Make sure to deploy the output of `npm run build`
+Make sure to deploy the output of `bun run build`

 - `build/server`
 - `build/client`